Biographies of every US president as audiobooks

 I enjoy reading history, especially in the form of historical biographies.
 Over the years I've picked up books about several of the founding fathers of the USA, plus major historical figures like FDR, and eventually I realized that I'd covered a big chunk of all the presidents of the USA.
 So then I went back and decided to fill in all the gaps.
 I stopped at George HW Bush at the entirely arbitrary line of "latest dead president".

 As I've been reading I started tweeting about fun facts about the presidents as I encountered them.
 Slowly that evolved into longer and longer threads about each president, and some of those threads were quite popular.

 So here for ease of consumption is the full list of presidents I've read, which biography I read, a single sentence on what I thought about that biography and if I recommend it, as well as (where available) a link to the tweet or thread about that president.

 If this list format doesn't grab you, it's also available as a spreadsheet.
-I'll update the sheet and this post as I finish the remaining bios.

 Washington: A Life by Ron Chernow

 Recommended.
 Fantastic.
 Deeply researched, engaging, readable, well paced.

 John Adams by David McCullough

 Recommended.
 Does its very best with a dull as dishwater subject.
 Detailed and well-written but a slog.

 Thomas Jefferson: The Art of Power by Jon Meacham